CPSC-1520/CPSC-1520-Workbook-A02-dgilleland-2024-Sep/sk/013/form-processing-2/ReadMe.md

 Validation will always be situation-specific.
 Examine the user's input to determine the following:

 - [ ] Identify which of the first three inputs were not supplied by the user (date, time, color).
-- [ ] If one of the radio buttons for base colors (red, green, blue) is present in the value from the color-picker by 50% or more (i.e. - greater than `#77), indicate that the color is strongly present in the selected color.
+- [ ] The selected color cannot be black or white.
 - [ ] Determine if the checkboxs for features are all on or all off.
 - [ ] Determine if any of the cameras have been selected/turned on.

+We'll also apply the `bg-color` value to the border color of the `<code>` tag containing our feedback to the user.

+## `switch` Statements

+> Details on the [`switch` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) can be found in the MDN docs.

+- [ ] If one of the radio buttons for base colors (red, green, blue) is present in the value from the color-picker by 50% or more (i.e. - greater than `#77), indicate that the color is strongly present in the selected color.